When booking a trip during the pandemic we ask that you keep an open mind and be willing to adapt and be flexible.

 These holidays are designed for those who can confidently get on their skis and go!
 You should already have done several cross-country ski holidays and enjoy spending the day travelling in the mountains while carrying a small daypack.
 We would expect you to be able to ski at a steady pace over a variety of terrain and snow conditions, including icy tracks when necessary.
 As a minimum we expect you to have good control of speed and direction, and have an effective snowplough.
 You should be familiar with the colour coding system for trails, and be able to assure us you can ski ‘red’ tracks with confidence.
 It is possible that our day tours may encounter small sections of 'untracked' snow, therefore making the distance covered more strenuous.
 You should be at a good fitness level and be able to ski approximately 4-5.30 hrs.
 Due to the shorter daylight hours at New Year we usually ski for about 5 hrs per day on this trip, and cover between 15 km (9.4 miles) - 20 km (12.5 miles) per day.

-For this trip where you are centre-based, in other words where you are staying in the same accommodation all week, you are welcome to bring whatever luggage you require.
-However, please note that not all the hotels we use have elevators.
+For this trip where you are centre-based, but do keep in mind that we will transfer to a second hotel at the end of the third day of skiing and you should aim to keep your luggage to one medium sized bag to ensure it fits in the mini-bus/taxi.
+Please note that not all the hotels we use have elevators.
 This means you may need to carry your luggage to your bedroom and this might involve climbing several flights of stairs.
 We would suggest that luggage with wheels is generally a good idea.

 On this trip your lunches are included in your trip fee.
 In Norway it is traditional to make up your own packed lunch from the breakfast ingredients.
 Breakfast is normally a buffet with a large range of food on offer with more than enough interesting items to prepare a tasty sandwich.
 You will be supplied with paper to wrap them in.
 You can also ask to have a thermos flask filled with a hot drink.